andrewpbrett/andybrett.com/writing/_posts/2019-07-02-tao-te-ching.md

 How can you not?

 There are days when the Tao seems designed to be fed to a populace to keep them docile and content.
 Things are fine, don't strive, wait quietly while the world churns and/or burns around you.

+---

+#### Sixteen

+_Empty yourself of everything.
+Let the mind rest at peace.
+The ten thousand things rise and fall while the Self watches their return.
+They grow and flourish and then return to the source.
+Returning to the source is stillness, which is the way of nature.
+The way of nature is unchanging.
+Knowing constancy is insight.
+Not knowing constancy leads to disaster.
+Knowing constancy, the mind is open.
+With an open mind, you will be openhearted.
+Being openhearted, you will act royally.
+Being royal, you will attain the divine.
+Being divine, you will be at one with the Tao.
+Being at one with the Tao is eternal.
+And though the body dies, the Tao will never pass away._

+---

+Like a farmer, watching as the ten thousand things cycle from the ground and back into it.
+Daily, yearly, over decades.
+Then we hear about our bodies doing the same, on a time scale that we can grasp but that we cannot avoid.
+The Tao is eternal though - is this another promise of a way to live on, to have a part of us last longer than our bodies?
+But again, there's no implication of worthiness being necessary when the Tao Te Ching talks about living on in some form.
+It's merely a statement about the world, lacking judgment or prescription.
+The first step, though, is having an open mind, by knowing this constancy.

+The old farmer knows the law of everything returning to its source, and practices it.
+Nature bats last.